 What soil mix should I use?
 I use a mixture of two parts sterilized soil, one part coarse perlite, and one part coarse vermiculite.
 Any purchased sterilized soil can be used.
 Perlite and vermiculite help keep the soil loose and porous.

 The lower leaves turn soggy — should I take them off?
-It is a good practice to remove all leaves that have started to decay.
+It is a good practice to remove all African violet leaves that have started to decay.
 It is a natural process for older leaves to die off.
 They will be replaced by new growth in the center of the plant.
 Any bottom leaves turning yellow or spotted should be removed.

 What is wrong when the soil is wet but the plant seems limp?
 This may be an indication that the plant has been overwatered, and possibly crown rot has set in.
 There is not too much that can be done.
 You may be able to take off a healthy leaf or two to start a new plant, but the old plant may not live if the center crown has started to rot.

-What should be done with a plant that has developed a thick stem below the bottom leaves?
+What should be done with an African violet has developed a thick stem below the bottom leaves?
 This is usually called a neck.
 It can be taken care of by setting the plant deeper into the soil when you repot.
 Use the proper size pot, not one that is too large or too deep.
 If the “neck” is too high, carefully remove some of the old soil from around the violet’s roots, so it can be lowered further down into the pot.
 If the soil and roots are hard and compacted, and cannot be loosened, then a portion of the bottom of the root mass can be sliced off with a knife.
 Repot so that the lower layer of healthy green leaves rests on the soil line at the top of the pot.

 Editor’s Note: This is a Yankee Classic article from January 1982.
 While, we are no longer able to respond to questions about African violets that are not covered within this article, you may find the answer you are seeking in the comment section below.